 If you have a disability

 Written transcripts of any audio components and Adobe Portable Document Format (PDF) versions of the printed study material are available.
 Some Adobe PDF components may not be available or fully accessible using a screen reader and mathematical and scientific materials may be particularly difficult to read in this way.
-The printed books (Maths for science and, Understanding the weather) are available in a comb-bound format.
+The two printed books (Maths for science and Understanding the weather) are available in a comb-bound format.
 In addition a significant proportion of the study material is delivered online but will include printable versions of web pages for students to print off should they wish to do so.
 Other alternative formats of the study materials may be available in the future.

 Students with hearing or visual impairments may have difficulty participating in the audio conferences but should be able to participate fully in online forum discussions.
 Transcripts of audio-visual clips will be included in the study materials.
 Students with manual dexterity problems or hearing or visual impairments may need assistance to complete some experiments.
 Students with visual impairments may have difficulty in participating fully in some of the observational activities.
 For example, you need to undertake simple observations of the weather in your locality for a period of several consecutive days.
 Parts of the module rely heavily on coloured images, complicated maps and charts, and direct observations of the sky.
 One of the aims of the module is that students should develop an ability to interpret cloudscapes, weather maps, satellite images and their own observations.
 No textual descriptions of diagrams will be available and the use of a sighted assistant to interpret the images or describe the sky may conflict with some of the module learning outcomes.
 The assessment will only require students to demonstrate that the majority of module learning outcomes have been achieved.
-You should consider if you will find achieving these learning outcomes challenging and contact the Student Registration & Enquiry Service for advice before registering for this module.
+You should consider if you will find achieving these learning outcomes challenging and contact us for advice before registering for this module.